Learn how to make my family's version of Puerto Rican Sofrito and use it as an easy and flavorful base for stews, rice dishes, and more!

 If you've been following the blog for the last year, you know March has become a month for highlights from my parents' culture.
 Last year I shared a series of my favorite Moroccan recipes, inspired by my dad and grandmother.

-This March, I’m sharing my mother’s top 5 Puerto Rican recipes, starting with this traditional Puerto Rican Sofrito.
+This March, I'm sharing my mother's top 5 Puerto Rican recipes, starting with this easy and popularly used Sofrito.

 Growing up in a multi cultural household, there was always fusion of cultures and flavors in our kitchen.
 That said, things weren't always 50/50.